avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter5/Chapter5.md

 ### **Leaderless Replication**

-- **Leaderless - Some data storage systems abandon the concept of leader and allow any replica to directly accept writes from clients.** The idea came again into existence when Amazon used it for its in-house DynamoDB database.
+- **Leaderless - Some data storage systems abandon the concept of leader and allow any replica to directly accept writes from clients.**
+- Amazon uses it for its in-house Dynamo system(not similar to DynamoDB).
 Riak, Cassandra, and Voldemort use the same leaderless replication in their architecture.
 - Here, the client can send directly its writes to several replicas or there are co-ordinator nodes that are responsible for taking in the writes.
 The responsibilities with the co-ordinator node are less than the leader in the sense that it doesn't enforce a particular ordering of writes.
 - **Node Outage -**
     - In leader-based replication, we can resolve to failover mechanism.
 However, in a leaderless configuration, the failover doesn't exist.
         ![C507](../../assets/C507.png)
     - User 1234 sends updates to all the three replicas in parallel fashion, and two available replicas accept the write but unavailable replica misses it.
 Lets assume (and for a reason exploring later) that if we have more than 50% of replicas acknowledging the write, we can assume that it is a legal write operation.
 Tn the above case, the client can simply ignore the fact that one of the replicas misses the write.
     - Now when the unavailable node comes online and if there is a read request on the same node; we will witness a stale read in form of the response.
 To solve this problem, the client just doesn't send a read request to one of the replicas **but to all of the replicas/several nodes in parallel**.
 The client will receive multiple responses with either the most up-to-date data or stale data.
 On the client end, we can solve the issue of choosing which read to pick forward with the help of **version numbers**.
 - **Read repair and anti-entropy -**